-- (7) Detailed instructions for locating these areas and sample diagrams are in Attachments 5, 6, and 7. - (8) As a minimum, your airfield diagram should depict: - i.
+- (6) Detailed instructions for locating these areas and sample diagrams are in Attachments 5, 6, 7, and 26. - (7) As a minimum, your Google Earth KMZ file of the airfield diagram should depict: (See attachment 26 for a sample KMZ file diagram) - i.
 The complete aerobatic box from 6,000 feet right of show center to 6,000 feet left of show center, and 1,500 feet on either side of the show line (1,200 feet on secondary crowd line if waived by FAA).
 (See Attachment 5.) - ii.
-The show line, the entire crowd area (with distance to show line), and any secondary crowd locations. - iii.
+A red circle depicting the TFR centered on the submitted TFR center coordinates - iii.
+The show lines, the entire crowd area , and any secondary crowd locations. - iv.
 Show center and bomb burst markers with geographic coordinates in degree-minute-decimal-minutes format (DD MM.MMM) and elevations in feet.
-Also, include the distance (in feet) between the markers.
-The bomb burst coordinates MUST be a minimum of 500' to the right of the crowd line (see section 3 of this chapter for additional guidance.) - iv.
-Parking locations for show parking, spare F-16, and support aircraft parking locations. - v.
-Magnetic (MAG) bearing of the runway, depiction of Magnetic North, and the scale of the diagram. - vi.
-Support hangar and briefing room locations, with access routes to show center and the support aircraft. - vii.
-VIP and Thunderbird family/friends seating. - viii.
-Airboss stand location and recommended communications trailer location - (9) For military sites, we recommend using a map that depicts building numbers or a Disaster Preparedness grid map (with the same information listed above).
-Please include an 81⁄2 X 11-inch copy of the completed airfield diagram. - (10)For civilian sites, your Airport Manager should have a diagram of the airfield.
+The bomb burst coordinates MUST be a minimum of 500' to the right of the crowd line (see section 3 of this chapter for additional guidance.) - v.
+Parking locations for show parking, spare F-16, and support aircraft parking locations. - vi.
+Support hangar and briefing room locations, with access routes to show center and the support aircraft - vii.
+VIP and Thunderbird family/friends seating - viii.
+Airboss stand location and recommended communications trailer location - (8) For military sites, we recommend using an additional map that depicts building numbers or a Disaster Preparedness grid map (with the same information listed above).
+Please include an 81⁄2 X 11-inch copy of the completed airfield diagram. - (9) For civilian sites, your Airport Manager should have a diagram of the airfield.
 The diagram should cover the entire airfield.
 Ensure the diagram's scale is clearly depicted.
-Please include an 81⁄2 X 11-inch copy of the completed diagram. - (11)Accuracy in this planning phase with particular emphasis on placement of the show center and bomb burst markers enables us to fly our maneuvers safely and with precision.
+Please include an 81⁄2 X 11-inch copy of the completed diagram. - (10)Accuracy in this planning phase with particular emphasis on placement of the show center and bomb burst markers enables us to fly our maneuvers safely and with precision.
+Please send us your map NLT 90 days prior to your show.